| |

 later one of my assistants talked with him, and he said I'm not

 representing Oswald.
-Then I got the president of the Dallas bar and the
+Then I got the president of the

 president of the criminal bar to agree to go see him and offer to find him